Need Help? Give us a call.

 Here are two alternative POS systems to consider:

-The Square Register comes fully equipped with no additional costs for software for a grand total of $999.
-You’ll also get a fairly generous payment processing rate of 2.5% plus $0.10 for each transaction you run through the Square Register.
-And even with this more affordable pricing, the Square Register allows you to access similar, if not better, capabilities.
-The free version of its POS software allows provides sales reporting, and customer and inventory management tools.
+The Square Register comes fully equipped with no additional costs for software for a grand total of $799.
+You’ll also have to pay a payment processing rate of 2.6% plus $0.10 for each transaction you run through the Square Register.
+The free version of Square’s POS software provides sales reporting, and customer and inventory management tools.
 There are also two paid versions of Square POS software with more industry specific features—Square for Restaurants and Square for Retail.

 If your business doesn’t have a smart device at its disposal, or even if it does, and you’d prefer to access a fully integrated POS system option, the Square Register could be a better fit for your business.